noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 ---
 layout: default
-date: 2021-09-19
+date: 2022-03-31
 author: Jason Brown
 title: Books
 ---
-A few groupings of my favorite books on specific topics or genres, as well as a list of all the books I've read this year.
+A few groupings of my favorite books on specific topics or genres, as well as a list of all the books I've read the last few years.

 ## 2022
 1. *Fatherneed* by Kyle Pruett
 	* My biggest takeaway was that while some aspects of parenting seem to be more common or unique to fathers, the most important nurturing traits are not gender specific.
-2. *World War 1990: Operation Artic Storm* by William Stroock
+2. *World War 1990: Operation Arctic Storm* by William Stroock
 	* I love cold war turned hot stories.
 While this one could have done with a bit more editing, it was fun and had some interesting ideas.
-I liked that the story didn't even really pick up until the offensive into west germany was already losing steam and the soviet invasion of Alaska was novel and amusing.
+I liked that the story didn't even really pick up until the offensive into west Germany was already losing steam and the soviet invasion of Alaska was novel and amusing.
 I look forward to reading the rest of the series.
+3. *Range* by David Epstein
+	* An interesting and convincing argument for breadth and cross disciplinary learning.
+4. *Cat and Mouse* by Harold Coyle
+	* Feels a lot like Rainbow Six.
+Exciting small unit tactics and a very jaded view towards army life.

 ## 2021
 I like many others have recently come to the realization that I no longer read books.
 I noticed this in 2019 when it was nearly October and I couldn't recall a single book that I'd read all year.
 I decided to change that in 2020 and found that it was actually somewhat difficult to get back into.
 My attention wandered and I had difficulty finding the time, it's almost like I had to re-learn how to read a book.
 I actually did read a book entitled *How to Read a Book by Mortimer Adler* in an attempt to recover this seemingly lost talent.
 My efforts that year were acceptable I suppose but 2021 is off to a great start.
 February is not yet over at the time of this writing and I've already read seven books, more than all of 2019.

 1. *Fox Tossing: and Other Forgotten and Dangerous Sports, Pastimes, and Games* by Edward Brooke-Hitching
 	* Highly entertaining read.
-I love this style of british humor.
+I love this style of British humor.
 2. *On Liberty* by Jon Stuart Mill
 	* Lots of depth here.
 Deserves a second, more analytical reading.
 3. *Deep Work* by Cal Newport